Apple Q4: The Best We Could Hope For (NASDAQ:AAPL)

 But I stretched that chart back to 2018, so we can start talking about the longer term problem Apple has, which is that after that blockbuster 2018, iPhone sales had flagged even before the pandemic.
 The reason, very simply, is China:

-Asian countries’ product mix tends to be more heavier on iPhone and services than the Americas and Europe, so iPhone’s tepid performance can be directly attributed to that red line.
+Asian countries’ product mix tends to be heavier on iPhone and services than the Americas and Europe, so iPhone’s tepid performance can be directly attributed to that red line.
 As you can see, without a new iPhone in Q4, Greater China was especially bad, now down 22% in the TTM since fiscal 2018.
 We'll dig deeper into all this.

 But as you see, the two largest regions, the Americas and Europe did just fine, and that’s because of the outstanding performance of iPad and especially Mac with work-from-home and the return to school.